maduhu/cloudstack-ui-cleaner/README.md

-# cloudstack-ui-cleaner
+# Cloudstack UI Cleaner

-Makes additional cleaning and assisting operations on ACS objects which are marked as removed with Cloudstack UI
+The container does background cleaning for data volumes and security groups which are broken after virtual machine object removal from the Cloudstack UI.